Madeleine station: Platforms

 The platforms of the three lines are of standard configuration.
 Two in number per stopping point, they are separated by the metro tracks located in the center and the vault is elliptical.

 On line 8, the decoration is in the Andreu-Motte style with two yellow light strips, benches and corridor outlets in flat yellow tiles and yellow Motte seats.
 However, the thresholds of the corridors allowing the connections with line 14 have a flat white tiling.
 These arrangements are combined with the same tiles that cover the side walls, the vault and the tunnel exits.
 The advertising frames are metallic and the name of the station is written in Parisine typeface on enamelled plates.

 The platforms of line 12 are built in a curve and have a semi-elliptical vault, a shape specific to the old North-South stations.
 They are also furnished in the Andreu-Motte style with red strip light canopies, flat red tiled benches and red Motte seats.
 The outlets of the corridors are also covered in flat red tiling, except for those allowing connections with line 14 which are equipped either with flat white tiling, or with the marble characteristic of the corridors of this line.
 As with line 8, these fittings are combined with the flat white tiling on the side walls, the vault and the tunnel exits.
 The advertising frames are metallic and the name of the station is written in Parisine font on enamel plates.

 The architecture of the line 14 station is contemporary and follows the principles defined by Bernard Kohn for the whole of this line in 1991, both in the choice of materials (vault in light concrete, marble side walls fitted with glass, tiled floor, wooden seats, etc.) As for lighting and ceiling height; the platforms are also wider than those of other lines.
 The name of the station appears in Parisine font on backlit panels embedded in the side walls and on stickers affixed to the platform facades.

-In addition, the platforms of line 14 are sadly famous for the nauseating odour which reigns there due to the emanation of Hydrogen sulfide due to the poor sealing of the station.
+In addition, the platforms of line 14 are infamous for the nauseating odour which reigns there due to the emanation of Hydrogen sulfide due to the poor sealing of the station.